Kyoto Itinerary 4 Days: A City of a Million Temples

 You’ve got a lot of good lunch options near the Bamboo Forest and Tenryu-ji.

-There are several restaurants that serve kaiseki meals, so it might be a good opportunity to try one here.
+Several restaurants serve kaiseki meals, so it might be a good idea to try one here.

 Kaiseki is a true Japanese culinary experience that you should try at least once during your trip to Japan.
-It’s basically a traditional multi-course meal with an emphasis on seasonal ingredients and presentation.
+It’s a traditional multi-course meal that emphasizes seasonal ingredients and presentation.

 It’s also cheaper to eat kaiseki for lunch than for dinner.